araobp/sensor-network-nodered/README.md

 The operation is similar to BLE GATT: supports read(to read sensor data)/write(to control actuator)/notify(to notify sensor data).

 Before supporting this feature, this capability needs to be implemented: https://github.com/araobp/sensor-network/issues/1

+### BLE interface

+A priate BLE GATT service is provied with characteristics corresponding to the read/write/notify operations described in the above.